miklevin/MikeLev.in/_posts/2025-04-05-ai-context-mcp-llm.md

 ### Part 2: Claude 3.7 Sonnet Plans Pipulate MCP Integration

 > I had Cursor set to `Agent` at first and Claude actually went ahead and
-> started to do it, ah haha!
+> started to do it, ah ahaha!
 Wow, I should probably just let it.
 But I
 > interrupted, set it to `Manual`, and here's the results.

 **Claude**: